 Previous or Planned Meeting Presentation or Release of Information

 A complete manuscript following presentation at a meeting or publication of preliminary findings elsewhere (eg, an abstract) is eligible for consideration for publication.
 Authors considering presenting or planning to present the work at an upcoming scientific meeting should indicate the name and date of the meeting on the manuscript submission form.
 For accepted papers, the editors may be able to coordinate publication with the meeting presentation.
+Authors of submitted papers, including those accepted but not yet published, should not disclose the status of such papers during such presentations that occur before the work is published.
 Authors who present information contained in a manuscript that is under consideration by the JAMA Network during scientific or clinical meetings should not distribute complete reports (ie, copies of manuscripts) or full data presented as tables and figures to conference attendees or journalists.
 Publication of abstracts in print and online conference proceedings, as well as posting of slides or videos from the scientific presentation on the meeting website, is acceptable.
 However, for manuscripts under consideration by the JAMA Network, publication of full reports in proceedings or online, issuing detailed news releases reporting the results of the study, or participation in formal news conferences will jeopardize chances for publication of the submitted manuscript in the JAMA Network.
 Media coverage of presentations at scientific meetings will not jeopardize consideration, but direct release of information through press releases or news media briefings may preclude consideration by the JAMA Network.
 Rare instances of papers reporting public health emergencies should be discussed with the editor.
 Authors submitting manuscripts or letters to the editor regarding adverse drug or medical device reactions, reportable diseases, etc, should also report this information to the relevant government agency.

 All information regarding the content and publication date of accepted manuscripts is strictly confidential.
-Unauthorized prepublication release of accepted manuscripts may result in rescinding the acceptance and rejecting the paper.
+Unauthorized prepublication release of accepted manuscripts and information about planned publication date may result in rescinding the acceptance and rejecting the paper.
 This policy applies to all categories of articles, including Original Investigations, Reviews, Editorials, Viewpoints, Letters, etc. Information contained in or about accepted articles cannot appear in print, audio, video, or digital form or be released by the news media until the specified embargo release date.

 All authors are required to complete and submit a Publishing Agreement that is part of the JAMA Otolaryngology–Head & Neck Surgery electronic Authorship Form.
 In this agreement, authors will transfer copyright; or indicate that they are employed by a federal government; or indicate that they are an employee of an institution that considers the work in the manuscript a work for hire, in which case an authorized representative of that institution will assign copyright on the author’s behalf.